The Attractive Malta ‘Highly Qualified Persons Scheme (HQPS)’ – Enjoys an Extension

 Since joining the EU in 2004, Malta has been modernising its economy.
 It is becoming recognized as a high functioning, low cost, and well-regulated jurisdiction with an underlying theme being the availability of trained staff thanks to Malta’s high investment in education and training.
 The expansion of the financial, aviation and gaming sectors, since Malta joined the EU, and the associated increase in demand for technical skills has in recent years however, highlighted the need for additional highly qualified workers.
 There is a need to attract individuals with sufficient existing knowledge to Malta, particularly in these sectors of; financial services, gaming, aviation and the associated support services.
 The Highly Qualified Persons scheme was introduced to attract these individuals.

-The objective of the Highly Qualified Persons Rules (SL 123.126), was the creation of a programme to attract highly qualified persons to occupy ‘eligible office’, with companies licensed and/or recognized by the Competent Authority regulating the specific sector.
+The objective of the Highly Qualified Persons Rules (SL 123.126), was the creation of a route to attract highly qualified persons to occupy ‘eligible office’, with companies licensed and/or recognized by the Competent Authority regulating the specific sector.

 Benefits of the Highly Qualified Persons Scheme

-The scheme is targeted at professional individuals, earning more than €86,938 in 2021, and seeking to work in Malta.
+This option is targeted at professional individuals, earning more than €86,938 in 2021, and seeking to work in Malta.

 • The qualifying individual’s tax is set at a highly competitive flat rate of 15%, with any income earned over and above €5,000,000 being tax exempt.